 'INDIAN CARTOONISTS ON TIBET' (1950-2025)

-For India, it translated into the loss of a buffer zone with China and a new neighbour.
-Her peaceful and un-disputed northern border soon became the object of a bitter dispute which continues fifty years later.
-It took many years for the Indian Prime Minister to realize the ominous change resulting from invasion of Tibet.
-In 1959, the Dalai Lama had no alternative but to flee his homeland and take refuge in what he calls Arya Bhumi, the Land of the Buddha.
-In October 1962, Mao's troops invaded NEFA and Ladakh.
+It took several years for the Indian Prime Minister to realize the ominous change resulting from the invasion of Tibet, though he had been warned by his deputy, Sardar Vallabhbhai Patel, who unfortunately passed away two months after the PLA's entry in Eastern Tibet.
+In March 1959, the Dalai Lama had no alternative but to flee his homeland and take refuge in what he likes to call, Arya Bhumi, the Land of the Buddha.

 While Nehru's government generously provided rehabilitation and education for 85,000 Tibetan refugees who remain grateful for this gesture, the Indian Prime Minister made it clear from the start that India would not provide political support to free Tibet from the Chinese yoke.
-Delhi attached too much importance to a friendship (at times brotherhood) with Beijing.
-The Dalai Lama began then his quest to find a 'middle path' solution to the sufferings of his people.
+At that time, Delhi attached too much importance to a friendship (at times 'brotherhood') with Beijing.

-'Indian Cartoonists on Tibet' is the story of the struggle of a man for peace and freedom; a man, who believes that "through the history of mankind, solutions achieved through the use of force have inevitably been transitory."
-This man, that Tibetans venerate as a god, says: "A solution can be genuine and lasting only if and when it is to the full satisfaction of the people concerned."
+Indian Cartoonists on Tibet is the story of the struggle of a man for peace and freedom; a man, who believes that "through the history of mankind, solutions achieved through the use of force have inevitably been transitory."
+This man, venerated by the Tibetans as a god, believes: "A solution can be genuine and lasting only if and when it is to the full satisfaction of the people concerned."
 Unfortunately, the regime in Beijing has not so far been able to share his belief, though the rest of the world has greatly profited from the Tibetan leader's wisdom.

 It is worth citing here the Dalai Lama's favourite quote (from the Buddhist sage Shantideva):